Survival Hunter DPS Easy Mode — Midnight Pre-Patch (12.0.1)

 If you do need to Bloodlust Icon Bloodlust, you need to use any Ferocity Pet, since these come with the Primal Rage Icon Primal Rage Bloodlust Ability.
 Use this website to find a cool Ferocity Pet for Lusting purposes!

 If you do not need to Bloodlust, then the best Pet is a personal choice Tenacity Pet or the aforementioned Ferocity Pet.
-Tenacity Pets come with the Fortitude of the Bear Icon Fortitude of the Bear defensive and 5% Max Health, but you lose out on the 10% Leech which is better for prolonged self-sustain!
+Tenacity Pets come with the Fortitude of the Bear Icon Fortitude of the Bear defensive and 5% Max Health, but you lose out on the 4% Leech which is better for prolonged self-sustain!

-Best Talents for Survival Hunter in Dragonflight
+Best Talents for Survival Hunter in The War Within

 This is the Easy Mode page which presents things in a simplified manner with simplified builds.
 For our detailed, fully-fledged Talent and Rotation guides, click below!

-Stat Priority for Survival Hunter in Dragonflight
+Stat Priority for Survival Hunter in The War Within

 The general stat priority for a Survival Hunter is:

-3. Versatility;
+3. Haste;

 While the stat priority for classes is normally the same for both the Easy Mode page and our full guide, subtle differences can still occur.
 If you want to see the full explanation of the stat priority, as well as the absolute top choices for the priority, head to our full stats page below.